MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/use-pc-resources.md

     ``` cs
     StartCoroutine(Remoting.AppRemoting.Connect(remotingConfiguration));
     ```
 1. To write custom listen code, call `Microsoft.MixedReality.OpenXR.Remoting.AppRemoting.Listen` with a filled-in `RemotingListenConfiguration`.
-The sample app exposes this in the inspector.
-Calling `Listen` will set the configuration and wait for connection from Holographic Remoting sample player, which is why it must be called as a coroutine:
+The sample app exposes this in the **Inspector**.
+Calling `Listen` will set the configuration and wait for a connection from the Holographic Remoting sample player, which is why it must be called as a coroutine:

     ``` cs
     StartCoroutine(Remoting.AppRemoting.Listen(remotingListenConfiguration));